Connect with Us

 By taking part in the Family Dinner Programme, your company, organisation or group will ensure that families can enjoy home-cooked, nutritious meals together at a time when they need them the most.
 Our Family Dinner Programme Calendar is below, the dates in green are free to book.
 Once you have completed your booking request, we will endeavour to contact you within 24 hours to approve your booking.

 Click here to find out more about how the Family Dinner Programme works.
 For important information, including our Covid-19 policy please click here.

 How does it work?

 This is your opportunity to rustle up all your culinary skills and create a two-course menu consisting of a main meal and a dessert.
 When selecting a menu try to choose simple meals that incorporate children’s tastes, while still being nutritious.
 You may wish to have a bit of fun and incorporate a theme e.g. dress up as Superheroes or a cuisine theme e.g. Mexican.

 What happens on the night?

-Please set the dining room to encourage socialisation.
 After you have served the families we encourage you to sit down and enjoy the meal with them.